 Prostate Cancer: A Silent Killer of Men

-This last summer, I had the somber reality of attending the funeral of a friend who passed away far too young.
+This last summer, I had the somber experience of attending the funeral of a friend who passed away far too young.
 He was only 64.
 Taking the life of this intelligent, warm, faithful father of two boys, and loyal husband to his only wife of over 30 years, was prostate cancer.

 The bottom line (pardon the pun) is this.
 With early detection, a healthy diet, and eliminating other risk factors such as smoking and excessive alcohol intake, prostate cancer can be conquered.
 I encourage all my fellow men to take heed.